Cherry Creek (Columbus, Ohio)

 Cherry Creek is a neighborhood on the West Side of Columbus, Ohio.
 It is a part of Lincoln Village and the Greater Hilltop.
 It contains the Oakbrook Manor (formally Lincoln Park) apartments and the Westview apartments.
 It is bounded on the east by Interstate 270, on the north by Sullivant Avenue, on the west by Norton Road, and on the south by Hall Road.
 It is in the ZIP code 43228.
 Its official area is West Columbus.
-The neighborhood is known as being the birthplace of the Westside Foxes where legendary parties took place in the Harlor apartment from 1993-1997.
 Although they are technically two separate neighborhoods, Cherry Creek and Murray Hill are often considered the same neighborhood.
 They are only separated by Sullivant Avenue, and many people just consider the two together Cherry Creek.
 This is reflected by the Columbus Police Department grouping the two together as one neighborhood.

 Conveniences

 Cherry Creek is known for several things.
 First, the Brandenberry shopping center on the western part of the neighborhood, which includes a grocery store, and several other places.
 It also has its own church, the Cherry Creek Church of Christ, and its own YMCA, the Hilltop YMCA.